Can Chickens Eat Tomatoes? All You Need to Know!

 Many canned tomatoes contain high salt content, which may cause dehydration, kidney issues, and other health problems.

 Acidity regulators are major problem-causing agents that may cause stomach issues in chickens.
-Chicken can’t tolerate highly acidic components, which leads to discomfort and irritation in the digestive system.
+Chicken can’t tolerate highly acidic components, which lead to discomfort and irritation in the digestive system.

 Tomatoes may also contain added sugars and seasoning, including garlic and onions.
 This may become toxic for chickens, even if taken in small quantities.
 So, avoid feeding canned tomatoes to chickens.